GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 ## Install Cloud Dataflow samples on Cloud Shell

-To use the Apache Beam SDK for Java, your development environment will require Java, the Google Cloud SDK, the Apache Beam SDK for Java, and Apache Maven for managing SDK dependencies.
+Dataflow runs jobs written using the Apache Beam SDK.
+To submit jobs to the Dataflow Service using Java, your development environment will require Java, the Google Cloud SDK, the Apache Beam SDK for Java, and Apache Maven for managing SDK dependencies.
 This tutorial uses a Cloud Shell that has Java, the Google Cloud SDK, and Maven already installed.

 Alternatively, you can do this tutorial [on your local machine.][dataflow-java-tutorial]

 ### Download the samples and the Apache Beam SDK for Java using the Maven command

+In order to write a Java Dataflow job, you will first need to download the SDK from the Maven repository.

 When you run this command, Maven will create a project structure and config file for downloading the appropriate version of the Apache Beam SDK.